wdi-sf-fall/notes/week_07_rails_continued/day_03_nested_resources/dusk_api_requests/README.md

 * gem 'httparty'
 * bundle
 * go back to binding.pry
-* hit the iTunes API in the session
+* Goal: hit the iTunes API in the session

 ```
 search_term = "perpetuum+mobile"